DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 2](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image1.png)

-13. To close the getting started window, at the top-left of the window, click **X**.
+13. To close the getting started window, at the top-right of the window, click **X**.

 	![Picture 3](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image2.png)